Things to Do in April in and around Nice

 World-class tennis, affordable tickets, gorgeous weather, sea-view tennis courts, and door-to-door service to boot… what’s not to ‘love’?

-Les Visiteurs du Soir (The Visitors in the Night) – 2 nights of surprising art in unexpected places, mid-April – Free.
-Exhibitions, performances, screenings, concerts… During two days, the public is invited to a free nighttime self-guided tour to discover approximately sixty locations in Nice: artists’ studios, private apartments, cultural or offbeat locations… The purpose of this event is to have contemporary art leave its walls and make it more accessible through a surprising itinerary that shows today’s creation where it is not expected.
+Les Visiteurs du Soir (The Visitors in the Night) – 2 nights of surprising art in unexpected places, mid-April or May tbd – FREE.
+Les Visiteurs du Soir is a kind of sprawling, ephemeral, almost ‘underground’, yearly contemporary art festival.
+During two days, the public is invited to a free nighttime self-guided tour to discover approximately sixty locations in Nice: artists’ studios, private apartments, cultural or offbeat locations… even a fabulous abandoned mansion, the Villa Cameline.
+The purpose of this event is to have contemporary art leave its walls and make it more accessible through a surprising itinerary that shows today’s creation where it is not expected.
 Check with the Tourist Office for dates and map.

 See Related Pages: